-With rising energy prices it’s not surprising that many people are looking for efficient ways to heat their homes, and reduce their fuel costs.
+With rising energy prices it’s not surprising that many people are looking for efficient ways to heat their homes and reduce their fuel costs.

 So what is the cheapest and greenest way to heat your home?

-Mains Gas, if available in your area, is likely to be the cheapest and least polluting conventional fuel to choose – providing you have an efficient condensing boiler.
+Mains Gas, if available in your area, is likely to be the cheapest and least polluting conventional fuel to choose from – providing you have an efficient condensing boiler.
 Always make sure you’re on the most completive energy tariff too.

-Electric heating, whether by storage heaters or portable electric fires, is the method that produces the most CO2 emissions, and also the most expensive option, see Sust-it’s electric heater calculator.
+Electric heating, whether by storage heaters or portable electric fires, is the method that produces the most CO2 emissions, and is also the most expensive option, see Sust-it’s electric heater calculator.

 Switching to a green renewable electricity supplier is one of the quickest and easiest ways to reduce your home or business CO2 emissions.
 Green Choices does not have the resources to maintain an up-to-date list.
 However, Sust-it provides a free and impartial energy search engine to compare green and renewable electricity tariffs.

 Oil-fired boilers have improved in efficiency, but oil prices, like other fossil fuels, can fluctuate greatly.
 Although bio-oils and biodiesel are starting to be developed, they are not yet widely available.